symonb/symonb.github.io/docs/math/rotation in 3D/lerp_nlerp_slerp.md

 \end{gather}
 $$

-This is LERP (_Linear Interpolation_) but since, for orientation purpose quaternion needs to have a norm of 1, after this interpolation you need to normalize the result:
+This is LERP (_Linear Interpolation_) but since, for orientation purposes quaternion needs to have a norm of 1, after this interpolation you need to normalize the result:

 $$
 \begin{gather}